You can find them in every vape we sell, but still, not everyone knows what they are. So, what is a coil?

 First, we'll have a look at your standard starter kit coil.
 Inside the metal casing is a heating element surrounded by compressed cotton.

-Your e-liquid is suspended inside your tank, and the small holes on the side of the metal casing allows the e-liquid to soak through the cotton, the heating element heats up and vapourises the e-liquid that has soaked into the cotton.
+Your e-liquid is suspended inside your tank, and the small holes on the side of the metal casing allow the e-liquid to soak through the cotton, the heating element heats up and vapourises the e-liquid that has soaked into the cotton.

 From here, things get a bit complicated.
 For every tank there are a number of different premade coils you can install, varying in resistance and recommended watts.